Korean landscape with mountains and cherry blossoms

 Korvia Tip

-Apply as early as possible.
+Apply as early as the intake window opens — but do NOT start the CRC earlier than the issuing authority allows (the 6-month validity window runs from the issue date, not the application date).
 EPIK positions are competitive, and earlier applicants generally have a better chance of getting their preferred placement region.
 Don't wait until "everything is perfect" — we can help you sort out documents after your initial application.

 Step 2: Gather Your Documents (February–May)

 This is the most time-consuming part of the process, and it's where most applicants run into delays.
-Several documents require apostilles or notarization, which can take weeks depending on your country.
-Start gathering these as soon as you decide to apply.
+Several documents take weeks to issue depending on your country — apostille happens later, after the EPIK interview Pass (Step 4 / Final Documents).
+Start gathering the underlying documents as soon as you decide to apply.

 Required Documents Checklist